 What is the current law?

 - Currently, immigration officers decide public charge by evaluating whether an applicant for a green card or an individual seeking to enter the United States on certain visas is likely to become primarily dependent on the government for support.
 Primary dependence refers to reliance on cash-aid for income support or long-term care paid for by the government.

-- Under existing policy, immigration officers also consider whether an immigrant applying for a green card or entry into the United States has used cash aid (such as TANF, also known as “welfare,” or SSI) or long-term institutionalized care.
-Immigrants who have are more likely to be denied admission on public charge grounds.
-However, use of publicly-funded health care, nutrition, and housing programs are not considered negative factors for purposes of public charge because our current policies recognize that these programs are vital to keeping our communities healthy and safe and individuals productive.
+- Under existing policy, immigration officers also consider whether an immigrant applying for a green card or admission to the United States has used cash aid (such as TANF, also known as “welfare,” or SSI) or long-term institutionalized care in the past.
+Immigrants who have used this form of assistance will have to show that it is not likely they will need these resources for support in the future.

 - Individuals seeking to enter the United States apply at consulates abroad.
 At the consulates, the officers use the Foreign Affairs Manual (FAM) as guidance on how to make decisions.
 Under FAM guidance, officers investigate further into the sponsor’s ability to uphold the affidavit of support.
 To learn more about this process see our Consular Processing Practice Alert on Public Charge and Affidavit of Support Issues.